KathirKrishiv/Django_Employee_Management/README_GitHub.md

 #### Step 8 - Value Conversion

--   Capitaline values × 10,000,000
--   ACE values × 1,000,000
--   EPS is not converted.

 Before returning the response:

   - If data originates from `Capitaline`, numeric values are multiplied by `10,000,000`.
   - Otherwise (ACE data), numeric values are multiplied by `1,000,000`.
   - EPS values are returned without conversion.

 ### Null Handling